GST on Import and Export Goods

 If any person provided any services from outside India to a person resident in India then the person residing in India .i.e. the service receiver is liable to pay GST under Reverse charge mechanism.

 Under the GST model, tax paid during import will be available as a credit under the “Import and Sale Model”

 The current exemptions which were available related to customs import tariff which is loaded with multiple exemption notifications are possibly withdrawn or converted into refund mechanism.
 The exemption under IGST will not be exempted under the new law as which was previously available

 The export of goods or services is considered a zero-rated supply.
 GST will not be levied on exports

-Impact of GST on Exports:
+GST on Exports:

 A duty drawback facility was provided under the previous law for taxes paid on inputs for the export of exempted goods.
 The claim of duty drawback was a cumbersome process.
 However, under GST, the facility of duty drawback is only available for the customs duty paid on imported inputs or central excise paid on petroleum products or tobacco products used as input or for captive consumption.

 A guidance note related to same has been released by the Indian government stating the options available to the exporter for claiming the refund paid on the inputs: